avikola/csci-420-ray-tracing/raytracing-demo/ReadMe.txt

 004.jpg - table.txt
 005.jpg - table.txt - with anti-aliasing

-7) Extra Credit (up to 20 points)

-	� Good anti-aliasing:
+• Implemented Anti-Aliasing:
-		Used direct supersampling method to deal with aliasing.
+	• Used direct supersampling method to deal with aliasing.
-		Current grid size is 3x3.
+	• Current grid size is 3x3.
-		Change SAMPLER_VALUE on line 44 to change the grid size.
+	• Change SAMPLER_VALUE to adjust the grid size.
 		Note: higher values take a longer time.